yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >    - {% icon param-file %} *"Input Peak Data"*: `mfassignr-input.txt` (Input dataset)
 >    - *"Signal-to-Noise Ratio"*: `346.0`
 >
->    > <comment-title> SN ratio </comment-title>
->    >
->    > How about the noise multiplier?
->    {: .comment}
 >
 {: .hands_on}

 # Preliminary molecular formula assignment

 Once we have denoised data and we have identified the potential 13C and 34S masses, we can start with the preliminary MF assignment, using the **MFAssignCHO** function.
-This function assigns MF only with CHO elements to assess the mass accuracy, and therefore it's much quicker than the main MFAssign function.
+This function assigns MF only with C, H and O elements to assess the mass accuracy, and therefore it's much quicker than the main MFAssign function.
+It is based on the CHOFIT algorithm developed by

 Let's use the MFAssignCHO function.
 On the input, we will need the output of IsoFiltR function, a dataframe of monoisotopic masses, and also the dataframe containing isotopic masses.
 Furthermore, we select in which ion mode we measured the data (positive or negative) and we set the signal-to-noise threshold - based on the noise estimate we obtained from the KMDNoise or HistNoise functions multiplied by a specific value - recommended is 3, 6 or 9.
 Finally, based on the acquisition range, we set the lowMW and highMW, and also the allowed ppm error.
 Other parameters we can leave in default settings.

+Because with the increasing numberer of possible elements and increasing molecular weight, also the number of chemically reasonable MF increases, there are two dataframes, `Ambiguous` and `Unambigous` provided.

 > <hands-on-title> Preliminary MF assignment with MFAssignCHO </hands-on-title>
 >